 - Administration of medication to treat the injury.

-Due to Covid 19, the way we deliver care has had to change.
-In order to ensure we have sufficient capacity and resources to safely care for our patients we have centralised our emergency surgery and trauma services at the Royal Gwent Hospital until the Grange University Hospital opens later this year in mid November.
+In order to ensure we have sufficient capacity and resources to safely care for our patients we have centralised our emergency surgery and trauma services at the Grange University Hospital.

-This means if you need to attend one of our Emergency Departments by ambulance with abdominal pain, major broken bones or anything that may require emergency surgery, you will be safely redirected to the Royal Gwent Hospital.
-If you are able to attend with your own transport, please could you present at the Royal Gwent Hospital where specialist consultants are ready to treat you.
+This means if you need to attend an Emergency Department by ambulance with abdominal pain, major broken bones or anything that may require emergency surgery, you will be safely directed to the Grange University Hospital.

-Our Minor Injuries departments at Ysbyty Ystrad Fawr, Ysbyty Aneurin Bevan, Nevill Hall and Royal Gwent hospitals are still functioning as normal and generally the waiting times there are much shorter.
+Our Minor Injury Units at Ysbyty Ystrad Fawr, Ysbyty Aneurin Bevan, Nevill Hall and Royal Gwent hospitals are functioning as normal and generally the waiting times there are much shorter.
 Our team of Emergency Nurse Practitioners are waiting to treat you.

 We would encourage you to attend your Minor Injury Unit for any minor injuries such as: